alineknn/BugWorld_sprints/pair44_sprint1/README.md

 Sprint 2.

 - **Frontend:**
-  - Develop the "generateWorldDoc(world)" function that creates an HTML document for the game field, featuring elements like bugs, food, barriers, and markers.
+  - Developed "generateWorldDoc(world)" function that creates an HTML document for the game field, featuring elements like bugs, food, barriers, and markers.
   - Injected "generateWorldDoc" into existing structure.
   - Fixed imports and exports of functions and classes (assembler and fileupload)
   - Fixed linking js files to the index.html
 - **Game Logic:**
   - Improved previous object structures along with function signatures.
-  - Implemented deserialization of world from file
+  - Implemented deserialization of world from a file

 - **Tests:**
-  - Created tests for the map parsing and validation of them
+  - Created tests for map parsing and validation of such tests.

 ![](doc/world.png)